majacQ/sdk/runtime/vm/service/service.md

   // Notification that VM identifying information has changed.
 Currently used
   // to notify of changes to the VM debugging name via setVMName.
   VMUpdate,

+  // Notification that a VM flag has been changed via the service protocol.
+  VMFlagUpdate,

   // Notification that a new isolate has started.
   IsolateStart,